 Although more young people voted in greater numbers than in 2015 – 54% of 18 to 24-year year olds voted in 2017, almost five out of 10 didn’t, especially white working-class and BME youngsters.
 Of those abstainers quizzed, over half felt that the system doesn’t work for them.
 They don’t believe they can shape decision-making in their communities, towns or cities.
 And over seven out of 10 felt they didn’t know enough about voting or what the various parties stood for.

-Central government needs to roll out a national programme to raise the profile and quality of citizenship teaching to all students up to the age of 19 and give it the same status as subjects as English, Maths and IT.
-A-level Citizenship needs to be restored to the national curriculum.
+Central government needs to roll out a national programme to raise the profile and quality of citizenship teaching to all learners up to the age of 19 and give it the same status as subjects as English, Maths and IT.
+GCSE and A-level Citizenship needs to be restored to the national curriculum.